 - Mortar and Pestle (the original way of grinding coffee)

 - Knife and Cutting Board

 Blade Coffee Grinder

-A blade coffee grinder is perhaps the most popular coffee grinder for most coffee drinks.
+A blade coffee grinder is perhaps the most popular coffee grinder for most coffee drinkers.
 Why is it so popular?
 The reason is simply for the price.
 You can buy a decent blade coffee grinder for under $40.
 In concept, a blade coffee grinder isn’t much different than a blender or a food processor.
 It’s basically a blade whipping around so fast that it “cuts” the beans.

-Best Coffee Brewing Methods
+Best Grinds For Different Brewing Methods

 Whether you grind course or fine, that all depends on what you like and your brewing method.
-Below, you will find a list of brewing methods and my recommendation as to how I like my grounds.
+Below, you will find a list of brewing methods and my recommendation as to how I like ‘my’ grounds.

 Lake City Coffee